-Whether you have admired these dogs from afar, or want to own one, there’s no denying the affection these pint-size puppies provide.
+Whether you’re an admirer or a prospective owner, there’s no denying the affection these pint-size puppies provide.
 In this guide, we’ll cover everything you need to know about the little French bulldog.

 Let’s get started.

-The Mini Bulldog is a designer dog – an intentional crossbreed between the Pug and the English bulldog.
-Bulldog’s are amicable companion dogs originally developed to guard, bait and control bulls.
-On the other hand, Pug’s are small, good-humored dogs popular in royal courts since 1600 BC.
+The Mini Bulldog is a designer dog – an intentional crossbetween the Pug and the English bulldog.
+Bulldogs are amicable companion dogs originally developed to guard, bait and control bulls.
+On the other hand, Pugs are small, good-humored dogs popular in royal courts since 1600 BC.
 This hybrid is a small, playful canine that doesn’t require a massive commitment to grooming.

 Honestly, can you resist?
 According to the American Kennel Club ranking, the small but mighty miniature bulldog claims the sixth spot as the most popular dog breed.
-This breed’s popularity continues to rise over the past few years.
+This breed’s popularity has continued to rise over the past few years.

-AKC suggests that one of the mini bulldog’s ancestors is considered to be the English bulldog.
+The AKC believes that one of the mini bulldog’s ancestors is the English bulldog.
 Moreover, this dog breed was initially called Boule-Dog Francais.
-The English felt that calling an English canine by a French name was purely comical, and they weren’t pleased.
-Hence, they began referring to this breed as mini bulldogs.
+The English felt that using a French name for an English dog was in bad taste; hence, they began referring to this breed as mini bulldogs.

-Fortunately, some breeders were dedicated to keeping the French bulldog’s signature bat ear.
+Fortunately, some breeders decided to keep the French bulldog’s signature bat ear.

 The idea was to replace the bat ear with a rose ear, resulting in a compact version of the English bulldog.
 Furthermore, this controversy sparked the formation of the French Bull Dog Club of America.

-The miniature bulldog is a cross between two separate breeds and displays a combination of characteristics from both breeds.
+The miniature bulldog is a cross between two separate breeds and displays characteristics from both breeds.
 Depending on the breeding technique, these dogs inherit different traits from either parent.
 For example, the Pug has a big personality for being a compact-sized dog and loves being around children.
-Bulldogs are friendly, playful and patient, also recognized for their ability to fit in with children, household pets and neighborhood dogs.
+Bulldogs are friendly, playful, and patient, also recognized for their ability to fit in with children, household pets, and neighborhood dogs.
 As is true with all breeds, we recommend early socialization and training to control problem behaviors.
 Take charge of the impressionable puppy days and start training!

 Miniature bulldogs are great for young families.
 They make superb companions for single dog-owners and families with young children alike.
 Not only is their appearance irresistible, but their behavior with children is fantastic.
 If you’re considering adopting a dog for your family, a mini bulldog is the best option.
 However, they’ll need constant supervision around other canines.